wafels/GeometryService/README.md

 - `utc` - start of time range
 - `utc_end` (optional) - end of time range
 - `deltat` (optional) - time step

+At the moment, the following locations are available: all JPL DE430 ephemeris locations (solar system planets, Pluto, the Moon), comet 67P/Churyumov-Gerasimenko.
+Also available are the following spacecraft trajectories (existing or planned): SOHO, STEREO, SDO, PROBA-2, PROBA-3, Solar Orbiter, and Parker Solar Probe.

 ## Example